 No. The Commission does not function as an appellate court, and it does not review judicial decisions or errors of law.
 The Commission cannot intervene in a court case, change a decision or order in a case, remove or change the judge assigned to a case, explain court procedures, provide an opinion about specific judicial actions or conduct (except in a decision and recommendation issued in the course of a formal disciplinary proceeding), or give legal advice.
 The Commission will attempt to refer individuals to other agencies where appropriate.

-WILL THE COMMISSION STAFF ASSESS THE MERITS OF MY COMPLAINT BEFORE I FILE A REQUEST FOR INVESTIGATION?
+6. WILL THE COMMISSION STAFF ASSESS THE MERITS OF MY ALLEGATIONS BEFORE I FILE A REQUEST FOR INVESTIGATION?

 No. The Commission staff is prohibited from making a preliminary analysis of allegations, as it is not permitted to conduct a review unless a written, notarized Request for Investigation is received; an investigation must be done before any assessment is made; and the Commission, not the staff, makes the determination on each matter.
 The staff will attempt to answer general questions regarding the Commission's procedures and jurisdiction.
 Further, once an investigation is open, confidentiality rules prohibit the staff from revealing any information regarding the matter (including updates to grievants) unless necessary to conduct the investigation.
 The staff is merely permitted to report, upon response to a specific inquiry from the grievant, that the investigation remains pending.

-HOW AND WHEN SHOULD I FILE A REQUEST FOR INVESTIGATION?
+7. HOW AND WHEN SHOULD I FILE A REQUEST FOR INVESTIGATION FORM?

 Anyone may file a Request for Investigation with the Commission.
 The Request for Investigation must be in writing (access a form here).
 The allegations should provide facts about the disability or conduct believed to constitute misconduct.
 The Request for Investigation should include a copy of any relevant documents or transcripts, as the Commission staff cannot return materials submitted to it.
 The Commission encourages the filing of separate Requests for Investigation for complaints concerning more than one judge.
 However, it will accept a single Request for Investigation form concerning multiple judges if the allegations against the judges are interrelated.